-Electric Institute Bulletin, 365, July 1940. - Kellogg, P. J., Terrestrial effects of solar activity, Proceedings of Minnesota Power Systems Conference, October, 1966. - McKinnon, J., The August 1972 solar activity and related geophysical effects, NOAA Space Environment Laboratory Report, December 1972. - Slothower, J. C., and V. D. Albertson, The effects of solar magnetic activity on electric power systems, Journal of the Minnesota Academy of Science, 34, 94, 1967.
+Kellogg, P. J., Terrestrial effects of solar activity, Proceedings of Minnesota Power Systems Conference, October, 1966.

+McKinnon, J., The August 1972 solar activity and related geophysical effects, NOAA Space Environment Laboratory Report, December 1972.
+Slothower, J. C., and V. D. Albertson, The effects of solar magnetic activity on electric power systems, Journal of the Minnesota Academy of Science, 34, 94, 1967.

-tests).
+FIGURE 4.1 The world-wide geomagnetic activity index D{st} is shown in the lower position of the figure.
+The central position of the figure shows, on an expanded time scale, a magnetogram trace obtained at Great Whale River during the geomagnetic storm shown on the D{st} plot.
+Units are in gamma ($1\gamma = 10^{-9}$ tesla).
 Times and magnitudes of the currents induced in transformer windings are indicated.
-The top position of the figure shows three induced current traces panded time scale, a magnetogram trace obtained at Great Whale River during the geomagnetic storm shown on the Det plot.
-Units are in gamma (17 = 10 ) obtained during the time period indicated in the magnetogram trace.
+The top position of the figure shows three induced current traces obtained during the time period indicated in the magnetogram trace.